HOC General Director

 “Terrific playing in the restless, running cello passages” CCR

 Meriem Bahri is a self-taught costume designer and maker.
-After completing a PhD in biology, she turned to her great passion for costumes.
-Her excitement for this field has begun with the Brazilian dance group Atabak in France and she has continued to enrich her knowledge with world-renowned companies such as the Boston Early Music Festival, the Joffrey Ballet, and Opéra de Nice.
+After completing a PhD in biology, she turned definitively to her great passion for costumes.
+Her interest for this field began with the Brazilian dance group Atabak in France and she has continued to enrich her knowledge with world-renowned companies such as Boston Early Music Festival, the Joffrey Ballet, and Opéra de Nice.
 Currently, she collaborates regularly with two groups specialized in baroque operas: Haymarket Opera Company in USA and Académie Desprez in Europe.
 She has also brought her costuming skills to dance and theater through the Beethoven Festival, Balam Dance Theater, Elements Contemporary Ballet, and International Voices Project.
 Outside of her work as a costume designer, she is a freelance illustrator providing unique and custom-made drawings.
 Meriem currently lives in Chicago after spending 18 years in France and 9 years in Tunisia.
 For more information, please visit meriembahri.com

 BOARD OF DIRECTORS